 Spam comments have skyrocketed in the last several years.
 Statistics from Akismet tell us that the number of spam comments generated over one month is 6,208 times higher than the number of legitimate comments.
 In other words, WordPress gets bombarded by 487 billion spammers.
 But with Aksimet,, WordPress websites are able to fend off 99.9% of the spam.

 4. More Than 1.1 Million New Registered WordPress Domains Every 6 Months

 A survey from 2015 year of global internet CMS usage revealed that WordPress is responsible for an estimated 1.1 million new domains every 6 months.
-It can be be reasonably conceived that that figure would gone much higher today.
+It can be reasonably conceived that that figure would go much higher today.

 5. WordPress Is Searched For 2,940,000 Times Every Month

 A reliable keyword-analysis tool, Data from KWFinder revealed that the keyword “WordPress” is searched 2,940,000 times every month.
 That suggests that the results could be much more than that if we are to include all relevant long-tail keywords.

 6. WordPress Dominates Google’s SERP with 2.28 Billion Results

 That is stunning and only speaks of the popularity of WordPress.
 It accounts for over two-and-a-quarter billion WordPress-related search results on Google.